Here's everything you need to know about PTSD, according to a psychologist

 There are other nonverbal therapies, like creative art therapies, that can have a really positive impact on a person’s ability to manage their PTSD.
 And medication can give you a jumpstart and take the edge off so you can start to talk about the trauma.
 Some people do really want to talk about it.
 It’s almost like they’re compelled to recount the details over and over again.
 It’s a way for their brain to feel like they’re mastering the situation.”

-“It can have a domino effect on your life.
+Dr. DS: “It can have a domino effect on your life.
 It may make it difficult to hold a job or to hold onto your relationships.
 And it can cause you to develop other disorders, like depression, anxiety, and substance abuse.
-Also, individuals with PTSD are at a higher risk for becoming suicidal.
+Also, individuals with PTSD are at a higher risk of becoming suicidal.
 That’s why getting treatment as soon as possible is critical.”

-“Word of mouth, if you feel comfortable asking around.
-And I like Psychology Today.
-I refer people to Psychology Today all the time.
+Dr. DS: “Word of mouth, if you feel comfortable asking around.
+I like Psychology Today.
 You can search by zip code and even by specialty.
 Meeting with more than one therapist—even calling more than one therapist and talking to them over the phone—gives you some idea of what talking to them in person would be like.”

-“It can go away.
+Dr. DS: “It can go away.
 That’s where the hope comes in.
 You should know that it is treatable.
-It can go away.
 There is help out there.
 You’re not alone.
 Group therapy can be really helpful, too.
 If you can find a group with others who are going through a similar situation, or have experienced a similar trauma, that sense of knowing that you’re not alone can be extremely helpful.”

 This interview has been edited and condensed.